top Not All Bugs Are Random

 IronPython is really nice, quick and a lot less hassle than C#.

-2nd Edition of Learn Python the Hard Way Released
+Learn Python the Hard Way Released

 Most of this "advice" is bullshit.
 The "line I've been programming for a very long time.
 So long that it's incredibly boring to me.
 At the time that I wrote this book, I knew about 20 programming languages and could learn new ones in about a day to a week depending on how weird they were. " gives it away.